Intervention Orders Lawyers Melbourne Victoria

 See ‘Frivolous Intervention Orders‘ for more.

-We handle hundreds of intervention orders and domestic violence cases each year, acting for both applicants and respondents.
+We at Dribbin & Brown Criminal Lawyers handle hundreds of intervention orders and domestic violence cases each year, acting for both applicants and respondents.
 Our lawyers in Melbourne have years of experience representing clients concerning intervention order applications.

 We routinely act for people who have breached intervention orders and are facing police charges.
 We also act for people who have orders and who cannot get the police to charge the other party for breaching the orders.

-If you ignore a court date and an order is put in place in your absence, it is challenging to reverse the decision.
+It is crucial to realise that neglecting a court date can lead to severe repercussions.
+If you ignore a court date and an order is put in place in your absence, it can be quite challenging to reverse the decision.
 Further, you can potentially be susceptible to abuse by the other party concerning any order breaches.